tLewisII/tsrn/README.md

 # Installation
-`npm install -g` is all you have to do. tsrn has no dependencies.
+`npm install -g tsrn` is all you have to do. tsrn has no dependencies.

 # Usage
 `tsrn MyProject` will setup a new React Native project for you that is ready to be built with Typescript.